GUEST TICKET CONTRACT

 Such Guest may be left at any port or place at which the ship calls without any liability to Norwegian.
 Norwegian shall not be required to refund any portion of the fare paid by any Guest who must leave the ship prematurely for any of the reasons set forth in this paragraph or who voluntarily disembarks or leaves the ship for any other reason, nor shall it be responsible for lodging, medical-care expenses, meals, return transportation, or other expenses incurred by the Guest.

 Each Guest warrants that they and any other person for whom they are responsible are fit to travel.
-If you require special assistance this should be reported to Norwegian at the time of booking by calling our Norwegian Reservations Department on 1300 255 200 (if calling within Australia) or 0800 969 283 (if calling within New Zealand), by sending an email to firstname.lastname@example.org or by having your travel agent contact us.
+If you require special assistance this should be reported to Norwegian at the time of booking by calling our Norwegian Reservations Department on 1300 255 200 (if calling within Australia) or 0800 969 283 (if calling within New Zealand), by filling out the Guest Special Needs Request Form under https://ncl.secure.force.com/AccessDeskForm/ or by having your travel agent contact us.
 A Special Accommodation Requirements Information Form should be obtained from our Norwegian Reservations Department and completed and returned to Norwegian.
 Once the Special Accommodation Requirements Form has been received, you or your travel agent will be contacted so that we can try to meet your needs prior to your cruise.
 However certain international safety requirements, ship building requirements or other applicable regulations may cause difficulty or mean that we are unable to fully accommodate certain needs, and Norwegian does not guarantee that it will be able to accommodate special needs in all circumstances and, to the extent permitted by law, disclaims liability for failure to accommodate a specific need.

 A physician and a nurse "medical personnel" are on board for each sailing and are generally available for Guest consultation during specified hours and 24 hours a day for medical emergencies while the ship is at sea.
 Shipboard infirmaries are equipped to provide only basic medical care and do not offer care for conditions requiring long-term care or specialised expertise or equipment.
 As Norwegian is not in the business of providing medical care, medical personnel and the services they provide are for the convenience of our Guests only, and such personnel work directly for the Guest and charge for their services.
 The Guest acknowledges that the ship may travel to destinations where medical care or evacuation is delayed or unavailable.